Land Without Bread: Production

-"I was able to film Las Hurdes thanks to Ramon Acin, an anarchist from Huesca,...who one day at a cafe in Zaragoza told me, 'Luis, if I ever won the lottery, I would put up the money for you to make a film.'
+"I was able to film Las Hurdes thanks to Ramón Acín, an anarchist from Huesca,...who one day at a cafe in Zaragoza told me, 'Luis, if I ever won the lottery, I would put up the money for you to make a film.'
 He won a hundred thousand pesetas...and gave me twenty thousand to make the film.
 With four thousand I bought a Fiat; Pierre Unik came, under contract from Vogue to write an article; and Eli Lotar arrived with a camera loaned by Marc Allégret."

 The movie is a pseudo-documentary, parodying the exaggerated documentaries of travelers across the Sahara being filmed at the same time.
 One of Buñuel's points is that there are plenty of terrible subjects for a documentary right in Spain.

 The film was originally silent, though Buñuel himself narrated when it was first shown.
 A French narration by actor Abel Jacquin was added in Paris in 1935.
 Buñuel used extracts of Johannes Brahms' Symphony No. 4 for the music.

 Buñuel slaughtered at least two animals to make Las Hurdes.
 One Hurdano claimed that he arranged for an ailing donkey to be covered with honey so he could film it being stung to death by bees.
 Similarly, his crew shot a mountain goat that subsequently fell from a cliff for another sequence.